 Need for speed?
 Here’s the Fast and Furious timeline

-Annie (Kirsten Wiig) is a single woman floating around aimlessly in her 30s when she’s asked to be the Maid of Honour at her best friend, Lillian’s (Maya Rudolph) wedding.
+Annie (Kristen Wiig) is a single woman floating around aimlessly in her 30s when she’s asked to be the Maid of Honour at her best friend, Lillian’s (Maya Rudolph) wedding.
 But she’s got competition.
-Helen (Rose Byrne) brings both money and togetherness to the table to rival Annie’s questionable life decisions, which lead to a rivalry and hilarity.
+Helen (Rose Byrne) brings both money and togetherness to the table to rival Annie’s questionable life decisions, which leads to rivalry and hilarity.

 Wedding blues?
 Best rom-coms

 Paul Feig and Judd Apatow break the Hollywood mainstream with this mostly female cast making it a standout movie for challenging the ideals set out in the comedy world.

 We don’t know how to put this, but Ron Burgundy is kind of a big deal.
 People know him.
 He’s very important.
 He has many leather-bound books, and his apartment smells of rich mahogany.
 Will Ferrell was the king of comedy in the 2000s, and Anchorman may well be his pièce de résistance.

 With a star-studded cast including Steve Carell, Paul Rudd, Christina Applegate, and Vince Vaughn, this hilarious story of the rise and fall of a charismatic newsreader is endlessly quotable.
 You stay classy, readers.

 If there’s something strange in your neighbourhood, who ya gonna call?
 Ghostbusters!
 As close to perfect as a movie’s ever come, the original Ghostbusters combines a high-concept story, some of the finest comedic actors of the day at the height of their powers, and brilliant special effects to make one of the finest supernatural comedies ever.